israelali1424/Series_63/Chapter_2_ Regulation of Investment Advisers and Investment Adviser Representatives.md

 1. **Custody**: If an investment adviser holds onto your money or valuables (like stocks), they have "custody."

 2. **Minimum Net Worth**: The law says that if they have custody, they need to have at least **$35,000** in their own savings or assets.
 This is like saying they need to have some of their own money saved up.

+**de minimis**
+The 'de minimis' exemption for the IAR of a state-registered advisor is a maximum of 5 retail clients (or, no more than five) during the preceding 12-month period.

+When an IA has custody over client assets, it must perform extra levels of due diligence to protect the safety and security of those assets.
+The audit service utilized must be an independent service, one not affiliated with the adviser.
+Client assets may not be combined with those of any other client or the adviser, and itemized statements must be provided at least once every 3 months, not 3 years.

+he IAR CE Model Act requires IARs to complete 12 credits of CE annually by December 31.
+The required credits include 6 credits of Products and Practices and 6 credits of Ethics and Professional Responsibility.
+Excess credits may not be carried forward.
+Failure to complete will result in “CE Inactive” status.
+IARs with this status may maintain their registration until the end of the current year but must complete any outstanding CE requirements before conducting advisory business for the IA.
+There are no exemptions from the requirement in states where it is adopted.

+2.1
+Under a wrap fee program, a firm charges a customer one fee for the cost of trading (brokerage services) and the cost of advice.
+By selling both brokerage and advice, the firm is required to register as both a broker-dealer and an investment adviser.
+The firm's employees, who are offering the programs, are required to register as investment adviser representatives.
+Registration as an investment adviser representative is always at the state level.